Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "...So, literally the size of a bear."

-*"Lots* bigger than a bear.
+"*Lots* bigger than a bear.
 Faster, too.
 He could break a Kodiak like a twig these days, I bet."

 "Not gonna lie, that’s scary as *fuck."*